mrakgr/Trading-Journal/journal_2025.md

 I am not a talented trader by any means, and right now I am not even a skilled one.

 8:20am.
 I should just take the time to do it properly.
 Now everything is going for me.
 A 6 figure account, time and the programming skill.
 If I cannot win under these circumstances, I never will.
 Even if the market continues roaring higher, I should forget about FOMO.
 The true money will come from my knowledge and skill, not from stocks going up.

+8:40am.
+Just who would be foolish enough not to feel fear in this situation?
+But I want to move forward from 6 to 7 figures, I need to learn how to trade.
+Forget about learning to be the best.
+I just need to become profitable.
+Much like in 2007 - 2014, I haven't changed and the year will end on a breakeven note.
+I missed the real leaders and didn't rotate quickly enough.
+But it does feel I am a bit better than during that period now.
+It's just not enough.
+It's not nearly enough.